Dpdl-io/Dpdl-sample-Apps/Dpdl3DMolecules.md

 The application has been ported to Dpdl from the JavaFX examples.

-The Dpdl app uses the JavaFX library to create and animate a 3D visualization of a hydrogen chemical molecule.
+This Dpdl application makes use of the JavaFX library to create and animate a 3D visualization of a hydrogen chemical molecule.

 The 3D model can be rotated freely with the mouse pointer